karlseguin/the-little-redis-book/en/redis.md

 As we move forward, two things will become clear.
 As far as Redis is concerned, keys are everything and values are nothing.
 Or, put another way, Redis doesn't allow you to query an object's values.
 Given the above, we can't find the user(s) which live on planet `dune`.

-For many, this is will cause some concern.
+For many, this will cause some concern.
 We've lived in a world where data querying is so flexible and powerful that Redis' approach seems primitive and unpragmatic.
 Don't let it unsettle you too much.
 Remember, Redis isn't a one-size-fits-all solution.
 There'll be things that just don't belong in there (because of the querying limitations).
 Also, consider that in some cases you'll find new ways to model your data.

 We'll look at more concrete examples as we move on, but it's important that we understand this basic reality of Redis.
 It helps us understand why values can be anything - Redis never needs to read or understand them.
 Also, it helps us get our minds thinking about modeling in this new world.